MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reference to the first element, which must be non-empty.
+A reference to the first non-null element.

 ## <a name="iterator"></a> basic_string_view::iterator